top of page

 This means that when they got it wrong, they died!
 We may think their materials were crude, but no!
 They had hundreds or thousands of years to learn which part of the animal, fish, or tree served the best purpose in which layer.

-Our research and full replication of Mallory's 1924 layers from the scraps retrieved from Mallory's body in 1999 was carried out for MHT, Mountain Heritage, a trust set up by the BMC.
+Our research and full replication of Mallory's 1924 layers from the scraps retrieved from Mallory's body in 1999 was carried out for MHT, Mountain Heritage Trust, set up by the BMC.

-This showed that the great pioneering polar explorers and mountain summiteers of the last century were very hardy and had better garments than was commonly perceived.
+We proved that polar explorers and mountain summiteers of the last century had better garments than was commonly perceived.
 Most importantly, they understood very well what worked and what didn't.

 One hundred years ago, in 1924, there were very few marketing claims to confuse them!